Introduction: Arduino Based Binary Alarm Clock

 Explaining every little detail of the clocks code would be an Instructable on it's own, so i will keep it simple by explaining the program in an object oriented way.

 For example, the clock's code uses a couple of MultiTouchButton objects such as the alarmButton.
 Those are objects from the class MultiTouchButton, which is part of my Button library.
 The cool thing about those objects is, that you can interface with them similar to real world objects.
 For example, we can check, if the alarm button was double tapped by calling alarmButton.wasDoubleTapped() .
-Furthermore, the implementation of this function is nicely hidden in a different file and we don't have to worry about it.
+Furthermore, the implementation of this function is nicely hidden in a different file and we don't have to worry about breaking it, by changing anything else in our code.
 A quick entry into the world of object oriented programming, can be found on the Adafruit website.

 As you can see in the graphic above, the clocks program has a bunch of different objects.